Re-engage & Re-inspire Programme

 Our re-engage and re-inspire programme for young people from 5 – 19 years has gone from strength to strength.
 We are so proud of the good work that is happening and the wonderful people we get to spend time on the hill with.
 It is so rewarding to see what has been created here being used as such a positive force in young people’s lives.

-The Husbandry School aims to nurture the building blocks of self esteem, and to provide the tools to self regulate social, emotional and behavioural interactions.
-Standing firmly on a solid foundation of respect and self-worth, in an environment that is designed to re-engage and re-inspire all in the process of learning.
+Our Reengage, Re-inspire Programme aims to nurture the building blocks of self esteem, and to provide the tools to self regulate social, emotional and behavioural interactions.
+Standing firmly on a solid foundation of respect and self-worth, in an environment that is designed to re-engage and re-inspire all in the process of learning.-

 The practical nature of the programme also puts core subjects into real world context; maths and science become useful to the activity you are doing and the results and successes are tangible.